HIGHLIGHTS-Tennis-Australian Open day three | Sports-Games

 Andreescu looks ahead with hope after Australian Open exit Don't mention a woman's age in public, says victorious Hsieh

-Cirstea sends Kvitova crashing out of Australian Open Australian Open order of play on Wednesday
+Cirstea sends Kvitova crashing out of Australian Open Death knell sounded for Grand Slam line judges at Australian Open

-All business Barty doles out Melbourne 'double bagel' Nadal back in form at Australian Open

-Tears for fears: Emotional Kenin grinds into second round Badosa crashes out of Australian Open after COVID-19 ordeal

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)